Santa Barbara County, California: Politics

 Santa Barbara County has long been divided between competing political interests.
 North of the Santa Ynez Mountains, agricultural activities and oil development have long provided jobs.
 The northern portion also contains a large military base, Vandenberg Space Force Base, and thus military interests are prominent.
 These influences have created a Republican-leaning northern half.

-On the other hand, the southern portion of Santa Barbara county has had an economy based on tourism, with a significant percentage of people with white-collar jobs, formerly in aerospace but more recently in software and other high-tech pursuits.
+The southern portion of Santa Barbara county has had an economy based on tourism, with a significant percentage of people with white-collar jobs, formerly in aerospace but more recently in software and other high-tech pursuits.
 Additionally, the University of California, Santa Barbara contributes to a liberal populace.
 The southern portion of the county has a strong history of left-wing activism, with anti-war protests common in Santa Barbara.
-It is generally believed that the inspiration for Earth Day was the 1969 Santa Barbara oil spill; however, Gaylord Nelson, the senator who proposed the idea, has never directly cited any direct cause for the establishment of the holiday.
+It is generally believed that the inspiration for Earth Day was the 1969 Santa Barbara oil spill.
+Gaylord Nelson, the senator who proposed the idea, has never directly cited any direct cause for the establishment of the holiday.

 On November 4, 2008, Santa Barbara County voted 53.5% against Proposition 8 which amended the California Constitution to ban same-sex marriages.
-It was the only county in Southern California to vote against it.
+It was the only county in Southern California to vote against the proposition.

 Proposed county splits

-In 1978, some residents of the northern area initiated an effort to create a "Los Padres County" out of the northern area of the county; in a referendum, this effort was defeated by a 3-1 margin.
+In 1978, some residents of the northern area initiated an effort to create a "Los Padres County" out of the northern area of the county; in a referendum, this effort was defeated by a 3–1 margin.

 In 2006, northern county organizations initiated a similar secession proposal, to create a proposed "Mission County."
 Then-Governor Arnold Schwarzenegger appointed a formation commission to research the viability of the proposed northern county, which reached the conclusion, stated in its final report released on March 28, 2005, that "the proposed County, upon formation in 2006, would not be economically viable at current levels of service."
 The proposed new Mission County would have included the cities of Santa Maria, Lompoc, Guadalupe, Buellton, and Solvang, as well as the Cuyama Valley and Santa Ynez Valley, including Lake Cachuma.
 Most of the south coast of Santa Barbara County, along with the Channel Islands, would have remained with that county, with the exception of the stretch from Hollister Ranch to Point Conception.
 Most of the Los Padres National Forest also would have remained with Santa Barbara County.
 But in June 2006, voters rejected the formation of the new county, with more than 80% voting no.